Read previously posted “Beware of Cryptolocker Trojan Ransomware” for more screenshots and tips on how to identify and rid of the ransomware.

 - There is no proven guarantee that paying ransom will result in restoring your data – just remember that if you choose to pay the ransom.

-What if your is already infected with ransomware?
+What if your system is already infected with ransomware?

 If CryptoWocker malware infection occurs in your Computer Network and its payment demand page is already popped-up and running, you can try using a good anti-virus tool such as Sophos Free Virus Removal Tool to remove it and clean up the system, but the Virus Removal Tool cannot decrypt your scrambled files – the contents are unrecoverable without the key.